 Titanic Belfast is now one of the leading attractions in Northern Ireland and is the largest Titanic exhibition in the world.
 Since 2012 it’s been a popular destination for visitors to Belfast wanting to learn the secrets of the British passenger liner that famously sank back in 1912.
 In fact, many of the guests here at Ramada Encore Belfast have come to this great city specifically to visit this attraction.

 Located on the site where the Titanic was launched, the impressive museum also provides visitors with the chance to learn about the history of Belfast itself.
 Extending over 9 interactive galleries, Titanic Belfast is a fully interactive experience incorporating special effects, rides and reconstructions, making for an amazing day out for the entire family.

-Ramada Encore Belfast City Hotel is located across the River Lagan from Titanic Belfast, just over a mile’s walk from the exhibition.
-Alternatively, the museum is a short car or taxi ride, and the site has 520 secure parking spaces.
-The Titanic Quarter Station is approximately 15 minutes’ walk from the museum, while Translink operate Metro Services 26, 26A, 26B, 26C from Belfast City Centre - departing outside the Belfast Welcome Centre to Titanic Belfast.
+Ramada Encore Belfast City Hotel is located across the River Lagan from Titanic Belfast, just a 15-minute walk to the exhibition.
+Alternatively, the museum is a short car or taxi ride.

 Titanic Belfast is open all year round, excluding 24th – 26th December.
 Seasonal opening hours are below:

 June – August, 9am - 7pm

 September, 9am - 6pm